basti-app/basti/README.md

 First of all, thank you for your interest in contributing to Basti! 🎉

-The following section describes how to run your local version of Basti as you make changes to the code.
+The following section describes how to run your local version of Basti CLI as you make changes to the code.
+Please, feel free to open an issue if you want to see Basti CDK development guide!

 ### Build